lextm/blog/_posts/2021/2021-9-12-different-ways-to-create-vscode-extension-dependencies.md

 ]
 ```

 This is probably the most likely option you are going to use, as it is very simple to configure.
-VSCode takes care of the rest for you by installing the specified dependencies ahead of installing your extension.
+VS Code takes care of the rest for you by installing the specified dependencies ahead of installing your extension.

 However, this builds up a very strong binding between your extension and the dependencies.
 So if some of the dependencies are recommended and optional, but not mandatory, you should avoid putting them here.